paulodiovani/blog.diovani.com/technology/_drafts/2025-06-19-writing-a-resume-with-latex.md

 #### Creating custom commands

-It is already much better, but our `\subsection` headers are not looking great, and since they have several elements (role, company, dates) we could use different styles for each.
+It is already much better, but our `\subsection` headers do not look great, and since they have several elements (role, company, dates) we could use different styles for each.

 One way of doing that is to create a custom command with the `\newcommand` command.
 This allows to encapsulate formatting for reuse with minimal repetition.
-Another option is using the `\renewcommand`, which acts the same, but allows to change existing commands.
+Another option is using the `\renewcommand`, which acts the same, but allows changing existing commands.

-Let's create a `\titleelements` command to allow display elements with different styles for a subsection.
+Let's create a `\titleelements` command to allow displaying elements with different styles for a subsection.

 ```tex
 \newcommand\titleelements[4]{